George Floyd protests in New York City: Lawsuits

 Several of the protesters hurt or otherwise affected by NYPD tactics during the protests filed lawsuits against the department, individual officers, the city, and/or de Blasio.
 Six of the cases, including a suit filed by Attorney General Letitia James, were consolidated by Judge Colleen McMahon in June 2021 and put on a faster schedule, slated to begin in early 2022.
 In the process, she decided that while the city could be sued, plaintiffs could not sue Commissioner Shea or Mayor de Blasio in their official capacity.
 A suit against retired Chief Monahan was allowed to move forward, based on his order to kettle protesters in the June 4 incident in the Bronx.
 City lawyers were threatened with sanctions for long delays providing requested information during the discovery phase of the trial, using techniques which The Intercept reported as part of a long-term pattern of failing to provide paperwork in cases related to the NYPD.
-The defense argued the cases should be dismissed on the basis of the legislation and other reforms which have been enacted since the protests.
+The defense argued the cases should be dismissed on the basis of the legislation and other reforms which had been enacted since the protests.
 Judge McMahon ruled against the defense's motion in July 2021.
 A lawsuit against the NYPD by the woman shoved on May 29 was settled in early 2022 for $387,000.